 What are isotopes?
 Give one example.

 The atoms of the same element, having the same atomic number Z, but different mass number A, are called isotopes.

 Examples: Hydrogen has three isotopes namely protium

 Isobars are the atoms of different elements which have the same mass number A, but different atomic number Z

-Name the atoms of a substance having same atomic number, but different mass numbers.
+Name the atoms of a substance having the same atomic number, but different mass numbers.
 Give one example of such a substance.
 How do the structures of such atoms differ?

-The atoms of a substance having same atomic number, but different mass number are known as isotopes.
+The atoms of a substance having the same atomic number, but different mass number are known as isotopes.

 Example: Hydrogen has three isotopes namely protium, deuterium and tritium.
 Each isotope structure differs by the number of neutrons in its nuclei.

 What is meant by radioactivity?
 Name two radioactive substances.

 Radioactivity is a nuclear phenomenon.
 It is the process of spontaneous emission of α or β and γ radiations from the nucleus of atoms during their decay.
 Uranium and radium are the two radioactive substances.